kalisio/offline-sync/packages/feathers-automerge-server/README.md

   - Parameters: `servicePath` (string), `data` (the changed data), `documents` (array of SyncServiceInfo)
   - Returns: Promise<SyncServiceInfo[]> - Array of documents that should receive the update

+## Server Options

+- `syncServerWsPath?: string`: The websocket path for the local sync server
+- `authenticate: (accessToken: string | null) => Promise<boolean>`: Authenticate an access token that was passed to the connection of the local sync server.

+## Client Options

+- `syncServerUrl?: string`: Connect to another remote sync server instead (for server to server synchronization)
+- `getAccessToken?: () => Promise<string>`: Get an access token for the remote sync server.

 ## Initialization

 The root document is automatically created and stored when the automerge server starts for the first time.
-The root document ID is saved in a `root-document.json` file in the specified `directory` option.
+The root document ID is saved in a `automerge-server.json` file in the specified `directory` option.
 If you need to manually create a root document for testing or initialization purposes, you can use the `createRootDocument` function:

 ```ts
 import { createRootDocument } from '@kalisio/feathers-automerge-server'